-At this year's Future Assembly technology festival, I spoke about data-driven discovery and the most ambitious telescopes ever built.
+At the 2016 Future Assembly technology festival, I spoke about data-driven discovery and the most ambitious telescopes ever built.
 The idea was to kickstart a discussion about the next-generation astronomical facilities and telescopes, how they are driving new technologies, and how they are changing the way astronomers approach data–intensive research.
 I also wanted to highlight some of the fantastic projects being led by Australian researchers, starting with the Square Kilometre Array (SKA).
 Anticipating a diverse audience, I kept this talk quite general, and created this page for those who wanted more information.
 It's essentially a curated selection of videos from the SKA, LSST, GMT, JWST, and other NASA projects.
 I've also included links to the official project websites.
 I also had the opportunity to chat with Girl Geek Academy CEO, Sarah Moran, as part of That Startup Show.

 Launching in 2018, the James Webb Space Telescope will be the premier space observatory, replacing the Hubble Space Telescope and serving a new generation of astronomers worldwide.
 High up in the foothills of the Andes, the Large Synoptic Survey Telescope will image the entire night sky, every few days, for an entire decade.
 In Australia and South Africa, the Square Kilometre Array—the Ultimate Big-Data project—will be be largest radio-telescope ever constructed, driving technological development worldwide.
 These "time machines” will enable to astronomers to study the dynamic universe in unprecedented detail, expanding our knowledge of the early universe, and looking back to where it all began.
 Each has its own set of technological challenges.
 Each requires innovative solutions to handle and analyse immense amounts of data.
 Their scientific discoveries will inspire astronomers and the public for decades to come.
 Join me in an exploration of the most ambitious technical and data-driven telescopes ever built.